LATEST ANALYSIS UPDATE

 3. Comments of individual branches (including the Border Irwin genetic family tree)

 3.1 Borders branch.
 This is thought to be the largest such branch in all the DNA surname studies.
 It includes nearly two thirds of all our members.
 All of the Study members included in this branch share a single paternal ancestor whose identity is unknown but who apparently lived in the Scottish Borders, probably Dumfriesshire, during the 14th century.
 Although few genealogical records survive from this period, we know he lived there because a few members in this branch are still alive in Dumfriesshire today.
-We know roughly when he lived from the absence of hereditary surnames of amongst low-ranking Scots in the 13th century and some contemporary records of Irvings in Dumfriesshire in the 1370s.
+We know roughly when he lived from the absence of hereditary surnames of amongst low-ranking Scots in the 13th century, and some contemporary records of Irvings in Dumfriesshire in the 1370s.
 Many of the Study members living in USA and who were previously unsure of their distant paternal ancestry are gratified this link to the Scottish Borders has now been established.
-Most of these American members are probably “Scots-Irish”, i.e. they had an ancestor who migrated from Dumfriesshire to Ulster, typically in the 17th century, and a later ancestor who migrated from Ireland to USA, typically the eastern seaboard states from Pennsylvania to the Carolinas, and typically in the 18th or 19th centuries.
+Most of these American members are probably “Scots-Irish”, i.e. they had an ancestor who migrated from Dumfriesshire to Ulster, typically in the 17th century, and a later ancestor who migrated from Ireland to USA, typically the eastern seaboard states from Pennsylvania to the Carolinas, and mostly in the 18th century.
 Both these migrations were probably for reasons that were primarily economic, although some migrations to Ulster may have been by Border reivers fleeing the courts, and some migrations from Ulster may have been by Presbyterians seeking less discrimination.

 Several members using surnames unlike Irwin are included in this branch as they evidently share this common ancestry, and so are NPE's (see section 2.6 of Interpreting yDNA Test Results).
 Armstrong, Beattie, Bell, Elliot, Fleming, Graham, Johnston, Little and Rutherford are all common Borders surnames, while Byers was a common name in Annan.
 Errand is probably not a name change but a different surname.
 The Cahill, Hamblen and Hutchinson members know their relevant recent ancestry included such events.
-However all members with a surname unlike Irwin but whose STR signature matches than of the Border Irwins should take a L555 test (single or Pack Test) if they have not already done so, to confirm they are NPE's rather than False Positives.
+However all members with a surname unlike Irwin but whose STR signature matches than of the Border Irwins should take a L555 test (single or Pack Test) if they have not already done so, to confirm they are a NPE rather than a False Positive.

 Thanks to the investments of an increasing number of L555 members in BigY tests and Pack tests, and more recently in the BigY700 test, the L555 section of the Clan Irwin haplotree above can now be expanded downstream into what I have called a Genetic Family Tree, thus: